 Cultivars of Yellow Flesh Peaches

-Rich May is a small to medium early season variety, primarily red over yellow green clingstone with firm flesh and acidic taste and medium susceptibility to bacterial spot.
+Rich May is a small to medium early-season variety, primarily red over yellow green clingstone with firm flesh and acidic taste and a medium susceptibility to bacterial spot.

 Queencrest is similar in all respects to Rich May but ripens slightly later.

 Spring Flame is a medium, semi-clingstone with good fruit size and flavor and a high susceptibility to bacterial spot.